-- 11. Belize does not have a domestic, legal basis for the exchange of information in place.
-Belize is a Party to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (signed on 28 October 2015, in force on 1 November 2016, not in effect for 2016). - 12.
-Belize signed the CbC MCAA on 20 June 2017, but did not submit a full set of notification under section 8 of the CbC MCAA.
-As of 12 January 2018, Belize does not yet have bilateral relationships activated under the CbC MCAA.
-It is recommended that Belize take steps to have Qualifying Competent Authority Agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, appropriate use and consistency conditions.
+12. Curacao has sufficient legal basis that permits the automatic exchange of CbC reports.
+It is a Party to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (in force on 1 September 2013 and in effect for 2016).

+13. Curacao signed the CbC MCAA on 30 June 2016 but it has not yet submitted its notifications under Section 8 of the CbC MCAA.
+As of 12 January 2018, Curacao does not yet have bilateral relationships activated under the CbC MCAA.
+It is recommended that Curacao take steps to have Qualifying Competent Authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions.